-Events after the Balance Sheet date are those events, both favourable and unfavourable, that occur between the end of the reporting period, 31st March 2021 and the date when the Statement of Accounts is authorised for issue.
+Events after the Balance Sheet date are those events, both favourable and unfavourable, that occur between the end of the reporting period, 31st March 2021 and the date when the Statement of Accounts are authorised for issue.

-The UK has been affected by the global Covid-19 Coronavirus pandemic emergency since March 2020, the financial impact of this for Adur District Council up to 31st March 2021 is reflected in the accounts.
-Restrictions imposed in response to the pandemic have been eased in a phased approach during April and May 2021 with the government roadmap indicating that all restrictions will be eased in July if the data indicates it is appropriate to do so.
+The UK has been affected by the global Covid-19 Coronavirus pandemic emergency since March 2020, the financial impact of this for Worthing Borough Council up to 31st March 2021 is reflected in the accounts.
+Restrictions imposed in response to the pandemic have been eased in a phased approach during April and May 2021 with the government roadmap indicating that all restrictions will be eased in July if the data indicates it is appropriate.